 The fitness world has always been split down the middle between those who love to lift and those who love doing cardio.
 Most people who seek to get in shape choose to either build muscle by lifting weights and training with short, intense workouts, or burn fat by hitting the treadmill and exercising at a moderate intensity for longer workouts.

-When you do steady-state cardio (i.e., aerobic training, including long runs, cycling, etc.), you run down your body’s energy reserves.
+When you do steady-state cardio (e.g., aerobic training, including long runs, cycling, etc.), you run down your body’s energy reserves.
 That causes the activation of a compound called AMPK.
-In vitro and rodent studies over the past 20 years have shown that, in an effort to protect your body by preserving its energy stores, AMPK inhibits a protein called mTOR, which is the body’s main driver of muscle growth.
+In vitro and rodent studies over the past 20 years have shown that, to protect your body by preserving its energy stores, AMPK inhibits a protein called mTOR, which is the body’s main driver of muscle growth.

 In other words, it would seem that at least slow cardio (as opposed to high-intensity interval training, or HIIT, which is cardio but anaerobic in nature) would sabotage your ability to make strength gains.
 Right?

 Wrong—at least according to long-term human studies.
 A recent review in Sports Medicine found evidence to suggest that, while the interference effect does damage muscle signaling within the body, there’s practically no proof it harms actual muscle gains over time.
 It’s the difference between smelling smoke and seeing fire.

 Another study in PLOS ONE this year pitted a resistance training-only group against subjects who lifted and did steady-state cycling for 30 to 60 minutes.
 Not only did both groups improve their max legs press by about the same amount, but the lifting-plus-cardio guys actually gained much more muscle than the lifting-only guys—and of course that’s in addition to improved aerobic capacity.
 Why they gained more muscle isn’t clear, but it may be because aerobic training activates type I endurance muscle fibers, while heavy lifting works mainly type II fibers.